aeaziz/CQA-for-primary-keys-Datalog-Rewriter/README.md

 The creation of these relations is made by adding Datalog rules.

-The sub-query {T} U p contains no cycle and,thus, we can apply the FO method.
+The sub-query {T} U p contains no cycle and,thus, we can apply the first method.